Ukraine travel advice

 • mandatory evacuation

 The government of Ukraine decreed a full military mobilization.
-If local authorities consider you a citizen of Ukraine, you may be subject to military obligations and most likely prevented from leaving the country.
+If local authorities consider you a citizen of Ukraine, you may be subject to military obligations and will likely be prevented from leaving the country.

-Russian military action in Ukraine could further disrupt transportation routes and the provision of essential services throughout the country.
+Russian military action in Ukraine could further disrupt key infrastructure and transportation routes and limit the provision of essential services throughout the country.

 • identify the location of the closest bomb shelter